Etawah: Colonial Era

-The cession on November 10, 1801, the city was made over to the British Government by the Nawab Saadat Ali Khan together with the rest of the lower Doab and other tracts.
+The cession on 10 November 1801, the city was made over to the British Government by the Nawab Saadat Ali Khan together with the rest of the lower Doab and other tracts.
 This action was taken in return for a guarantee of protection, and by way of payment for the maintenance of the Oadh local forces which were ultimately stationed at Kanpur.
 Still for some years Etawah was threatened with Maratha inroads, while scenes occurred with the zamindars in the earlier years of the British administration which recall the experiences of the imperial officers in the 16th century, and it was not until the zamindars of Saudaus, Sahson and Kamait had been finally settled with in 1816 A.D.

-Mutiny of 1857
+The Revolt of 1857

-On December 25, 1857, a British Column arrived in the city.
-Kunwar Johar Singh now surrounded and blew up the Etawah tahsil building from where Taj Khan, was resisting the British advance.
-On 6 January 1858 the British reoccupied Etawah, but struggle was hardly crushed.
+On 25 December 1857, a British Column arrived in the city.
+Kunwar Johar Singh now surrounded and blew up the Etawah tahsil building from where Taj Khan was resisting the British advance.
+On 6 January 1858, the British reoccupied Etawah, but struggle was hardly crushed.

 Freedom Struggle

-In 1907 rumours were afloated in Etawah that Zorawar Singh Nigam, had organized a conspiracy to throw out the British.
-But on enquiry it was found baseless and a person Khalil who was responsible for rumour was arrested and sentenced.
+In 1907, rumours were afloated in Etawah that Zorawar Singh Nigam, had organized a conspiracy to throw out the British.
+But on enquiry it was found baseless and a person Khalil who was responsible for the rumour, was arrested and sentenced.
 In 1914–15, the city came into prominence as a centre of revolutionary activity when Gendalal Dixit, a teacher at Auraiya nearby town, formed the Shivaji Samitti with object of liberating the country.
 Gendalal Dixit had also organized a group of young men called ‘Matri-Vedi’.

 In 1920 Mahatma Gandhi launched his non-cooperation movement all over the country.
 In Etawah, the response of the people to this movement was enthusiastic and wide spread.
 In 1920–21, the district congress committee was formed with Maulana Rahamat Ullah as its president.
 In 1925, Jyoti Shankar Dixit of Etawah was arrested in connection with the Kakori conspiracy case but later released.
 In 1928, boycott of the Simon Commission; followed by; the civil disobedience movement in 1930 and Quit India Movement 1942 were started in Etawah, as in other parts of the country.

-After Independence of India till January, 1974, 548 freedom fighters were awarded Tamra Patras, i.e. copper plates containing a record of the services rendered by them or their forebears.
+After Independence of India till January 1974, 548 freedom fighters were awarded Tamra Patras, i.e. copper plates containing a record of the services rendered by them or their forebears.